 When it comes to food production, both health and safety and quality control are imperative.
-However, despite the many precautions food manufacturers take to ensure quality and safety of their products, research shows that there are still around 20,000 people hospitalised in the UK alone, due to foodborne diseases (Foodborne Disease Strategy, 2010-2015, FSA, UK).
+However, despite the many precautions food manufacturers take to ensure quality and safety of their products, research shows 48 million people get sick, 128,000 are hospitalized, and 3,000 die from foodborne diseases each year in the United States.

 Juggling all of these requirements, while trying to control cost and manage growth can be quite tricky, especially for large food manufacturers, who are constantly under pressure to deal with a high volume of raw material, balance numerous transactions and manage distribution difficulties on a large scale.

-However, food manufacturers can ensure high quality across supply chain by following these three basic strategies.
+However, food manufacturers can ensure high quality across the supply chain by following these three basic strategies.

 Manage expiration date